-How Much is a Fifth of Liquor?
+How Much Liquid is in a Fifth of Alcohol?

 We no longer measure bottle sizes by fractions of a pint or gallon, and the term fifth may be archaic.
 However, 1/5 gallon, or 4/5 quart is 25.6 ounces, which it is so very close to 750ml (25.4oz) that we still use the term fifth to describe this size bottle.